Distance: 1.5 mile loop

 Parking lot address: Click here

 Did you know that Windy Hill was the first open space protected by POST?
 It’s a favorite among many POST staff and supporters, as well as others throughout the Bay Area!

-This short hike to the summit of the Windy Hill hike provides a 360 degree panorama, including views of the Pacific Ocean and of the Bay.
+This short hike to the summit of Windy Hill provides a 360-degree panorama, including views of the Pacific Ocean and of the Bay.

 From the top of the hill, you will have views spanning the Bay to the ocean.
 To the left of the trail is a short path to a viewing area with benches.
 I recommend taking this detour to take in the sights near the summit.
 On a clear day, you can see all the way to San Francisco, Mt.
 Diablo and potentially even Mt.
 Tamalpais!